arklumpus/MuPDFCore/Readme.md

 These steps ensure that you are testing the right version of MuPDFCore (i.e. your freshly built copy) and not something else that may have been cached.

-Now, open a windows command line in the folder where you have downloaded the MuPDFCore source code, type `BuildTests` and press `Enter`.
+Now, open a Windows command line in the folder where you have downloaded the MuPDFCore source code, type `BuildTests` and press `Enter`.
 This will create a number of files in the `Release\MuPDFCoreTests` folder, where each file is an archive containing the tests for a certain platform and architecture:

 * `MuPDFCoreTests-linux-x64.tar.gz` contains the tests for Linux environments on x64 processors.
 * `MuPDFCoreTests-linux-arm64.tar.gz` contains the tests for Linux environments on arm64 processors.